Contact Us for a Free Consultation 212-240-9465

-Manhattan e-bike lawyer
+Manhattan E-Bike lawyer

 As e-bikes become increasingly popular throughout city streets, the law as it applies to these bikes comes into play.
 With the proliferation of these electric-assisted bikes come accidents.
 With accidents that cause personal injury come the need for compensation for the injured party.
 But with these e-bikes, whether or not NY no-fault insurance pays for medical bills for the injured e-biker will depend on how the e-bike is classified.
 What is the e-bike's highest rate of speed?